oddbird/oddleventy/content/workshops/cascading-layouts.md

 and how the ‘grain’ of the language can guide us to more performant and resilient styles.

-#### Normal Flow & Formatting Contexts
+#### Layout Modes & Formatting Contexts

-Normal Flow is the default layout engine of CSS, before we apply flexbox or grids.
-Often passed over,
-this powerful layout model
+Many CSS properties are _modal_, behaving differently in different layout contexts.
-has a lot of complexity hidden just below the surface.
+We'll start from the default layout mode called 'normal flow' -- a powerful default that often feels _natural_, but hides a lot of complexity just below the surface.
 We'll look at how the DOM is rendered as a tree of inline and block boxes, each generating a new 'formatting context'